Artificial Intelligence Risk Framework Development for New Zealand

 Risk Register and Controls Library

 Pre-populated AI risk register with NZ-specific risks, control mappings, and assessment fields.
-Includes 50+ controls covering Fair Trading Act compliance checks, Privacy Act safeguards, cultural safety reviews, and vendor dependency management.
+Includes 50+ controls covering Fair Trading Act compliance checks, Privacy Act 2020 safeguards, cultural safety reviews, vendor dependency management, and algorithmic accountability measures aligned to the Algorithm Charter.
+Practical solutions your team can implement immediately.

-If your organisation is deploying AI in New Zealand and nobody has asked "what could go wrong, and who is liable?" -- this is where you start.
+If your organisation is deploying AI in New Zealand and nobody has asked "what could go wrong, and who is liable?", this is where you start.
+We work with organisations across every sector to build risk controls that protect against liability while enabling progress.

-Banks, insurers, and fund managers who need to demonstrate they are managing AI risks within their existing regulatory obligations -- before the regulator asks.
+Banks, insurers, and fund managers who need to demonstrate they are managing AI risks within their existing regulatory obligations before the Financial Markets Authority or Reserve Bank of New Zealand asks.
+We build compliance aligned to CoFI Act fair conduct requirements and operational resilience expectations.

 Government and Public Sector

-Agencies subject to the Public Service AI Framework that need to operationalise risk management for AI systems affecting New Zealanders, with particular attention to Treaty obligations.
+Agencies subject to the Public Service AI Framework that need to operationalise risk controls for AI systems affecting New Zealanders, with particular attention to Treaty of Waitangi obligations and algorithmic accountability under the Algorithm Charter.

 Directors and Board Members

-Directors who want documented evidence that AI risks are being managed -- because under Companies Act 1993, "we didn't know" is not a viable defence.
+Directors who want documented evidence that AI risks are being managed, because under Companies Act 1993, "we didn't know" is not a viable defence.
+We provide the oversight structure and documentation boards need.

 What AI risks are unique to New Zealand?